aleblanco-o/aleblanco/_pages/root/about.md

 # About Ale

 Hey, I’m Alejandro.
 For several years, I tried to find the right way to collect my ideas and projects.
-After giving in to the relentless variability of structures that torment my mind, I ended up building this space, indpired by Steph Ango and the concept of Digital Garten.
+After giving in to the relentless variability of structures that torment my mind, I ended up building this space.
 Here are a few links to explore:

 - [[writing|Writing]]
 - [[projects|Projects]]